tkalum/veilbit/README.md

 # Veilbit

-Veilbit is a privacy-focused data management tool that enables secure storage, sharing, and retrieval of sensitive information.
-It provides a command-line interface for hiding messages inside image files using steganography.
+Veilbit is a tool that helps you hide secret messages inside images.
+It's designed for people who want to keep their information private and secure.

 ## Features